 In summary, child-parent type replacements in Dafny yield either invalid or equivalent mutants and, hence, are not useful.
 However, we can note that child-to-child replacement (\cref{sec:polymorphism-operators}) is a valid polymorphic mutation.

 \emph{\texttt{Static} keyword.} MuJava defines operators that insert or delete the \texttt{static} keyword from class fields~\cite{muJava2005, muJavaClassLevelOperators}.
-In Java, this operator is useful because the behavior of a class will differ depending on whether the updated fields are static.
+In Java, this operator is useful because a class's behavior will differ depending on whether the updated fields are static.
 If a field is made static by mistake, its update in one object will cause all of the other objects of the same class to wrongfully have the same field updated to the same value.
 The inverse can also generate unwanted side effects.

 In Dafny, only constant fields can be static.
-While static fields are stored in memory shared among all class instances, their value remains unchanged.
+While static fields are stored in memory shared among all class instances, their constant nature means their value, and consequently program behavior, remains unchanged.
 Thus, these operators always generate equivalent mutants in Dafny.